The Crossroads Conference is hosted by the Utah Human…

 Grade Submission Deadline

-Grades are due 96 hours after the final exam for each class (excluding Saturday and Sunday).
+The deadline for instructors to submit final grades is within four business days after the last day of final examinations.
+The last day of final examinations typically occurs on a Friday, so the grading deadline is usually the following Thursday at 5:00 PM.
 Click here for the documented grading policy (within the Provost's Office Academic Policies and Procedures Manual).
 Grading for all terms is governed in accordance with this policy.

 If you have missed the deadline or you have made errors in the original grade entry, please contact your department, associate dean, or the Registrar's Office.
 They can instruct you on how to obtain Change of Grade forms.